V0lch0k/v0lch0k.github.io/_posts/2018-03-08-HTB-First-Blood.md

  You can see from the results that Port 80 is open and the web server      uses Apache httpd 2.4.18

-**2.** Since port 80 is open we can perform an HTTP enumeration using Nmaps built in scripts
+**2.** Since port 80 is open we can attempt to enumerate the webdirectories using nmap's HTTP enumeration scripts

 ```
 root@Vindicare:~$ nmap -Pn -p 80 --script http-enum 10.10.10.68